Early stages of collective cell invasion: Biomechanics: Young modulus threshold and adhesion in durotaxis

-To incorporate a hybrid cell type that exhibits both active behavior and a tendency to adhere to similar cells, we modify the cell-cell and cell-substrate adhesion parameters, $J(\sigma(\mathbf{x}), \sigma(\mathbf{x}'))$ in Eq~(\ref{eq5}).
-In this subsection, we analyze how these parameters influence the interactions between various cell types and the substrate, leveraging adhesion values from~\cite{Graner,Glazier} to identify distinct cellular phases.
-While phenotypes may result from cell biochemical processes (which we discuss in a forthcoming paper), we need to assign different mechanical properties to different cell types.
+To incorporate a hybrid cell type that exhibits both motile behavior and a tendency to adhere to similar cells, we modify the cell-cell and cell-substrate adhesion parameters, $J(\sigma(\mathbf{x}), \sigma(\mathbf{x}'))$, in Eq~(\ref{eq5}).
+Their values influence the interactions between various cell types and the substrate, thereby allowing to identify cellular phases with distinct mechanical properties as phenotypes.
+The latter may result from cell biochemical processes (which we discuss in a forthcoming paper).
 In a similar vein, different mechanical properties are assigned to leader and follower (tip and stalk) cells resulting from Notch signaling dynamics in angiogenesis \cite{veg20}.